Home Vampire Myths

 The following information is based on what Sanguinarians say about themselves on their own websites and forums.
 Some recommended links are found at the end of the article.

 Because of the obvious difficulties in finding trustworthy or consistent "donors," or other sources of fresh blood, many Sanguinarians are highly concerned with the problem of "blood famine" or blood deprivation.
-Online Vampiric Community discussion fora often address the issue of blood deprivation and ways of alleviating symptoms.
+Online Vampire Community discussion fora often address the issue of blood deprivation and ways of alleviating symptoms.
 Some substitutes for blood that are reported to be effective include "blood" drained from raw meat, rare meat itself, milk and dairy products, and even chocolate.

 Sanguinarians differ in the intensity of their need for regular blood consumption.